JonathanDZ/CS61B/proj2/gitlet-design.md

       - delete all files which are tracked in previous commit pointed by `HEAD`, but not tracked in the new commit pointed by `branchName`
       - point the `HEAD` pointer to the commit pointed by `branchName`
       - clean staging area
+- public static void globalLog();
+  - Use `plainFilenamesIn()` method to list all file name in the `.gitlet/Commits` directory.
+  - Iterate through the list to deserialize all commits and print them.

 ---